rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ### Advantages of using the Sidecar pattern

-When deploying a service grid using SIDECAR mode, there is no need to run an agent on the node, but multiple copies of the same SIDECAR will run in the cluster.
-In the sidecar deployment method, a companion container (such as Envoy or MOSN) is deployed next to each application's container, which is called a sidecar container. the sidecar takes over all traffic in and out of the application container.
+When deploying a service mesh using the sidecar mode, there is no need to run an agent on the node, but multiple copies of the same sidecar will run in the cluster.
+In the sidecar deployment mode, a companion container (such as Envoy or MOSN) is deployed next to each application's container, which is called a sidecar container.
+The sidecar takes over all traffic in and out of the application container.
 In Kubernetes' Pod, a sidecar container is injected next to the original application container, and the two containers share storage, networking, and other resources.

 Due to its unique deployment architecture, the sidecar model offers the following advantages.